TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Answer: Although companies from all over Scotland can apply to host you as part of rad the majority of production companies are based in Glasgow.

-Question: Where does the training take place?
+Question: Where does the training element of the programme take place?

 Question: How do I submit an application?